kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 - **Why not buying more CPUs?** For a very simple reasons.
 GPUs, if used properly, are simply the best for DL.

+- **How much memory do I need?** I guess to answer this question we should what do I need to do in the first place?
+Considering that one of my goal was to use this machine for some Kaggle competition, this [Ref](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/) helped me understand what sort of memory I needed:
+    - Using pretrained transformers; training small transformer from scratch>= 11GB
+    - Training large transformer or convolutional nets in research / production: >= 24 GB
+    - Prototyping neural networks (either transformer or convolutional nets) >= 10 GB
+    - Kaggle competitions >= 8 GB
+    - Applying computer vision >= 10GB
+    - Neural networks for video: 24 GB
+    - Reinforcement learning =10GB + a strong deep learning desktop the largest Threadripper or EPYC CPU you can afford.

 ## CPUs vs GPUs
 (*Read this if you are interested to understand the inner working principles of GPUs*)
 - **How GPUs came about?** Developed by NVIDIA in 2007.